leadiato/ember-theme-changer/README.md

 }
 ```

-### Theme change Events
+### Theme-change Event

-In some situation you could have some style defined outside of the CSS boundaries, This addon provides an event you can subscribed to detect changes int he current theme allowing you to execute any code.
+In some situation you could have some styles defined outside of the CSS boundaries, this addon provides an event you can subscribe to detect changes int he current theme allowing you to execute any code.

-Your component.js:
 ```
+// your_component.js:
 themeChanger: service(),
 chartColor,
 ....